paritytech/polkadot/xcm/src/v1/README.md

 - The `try_from` conversion method will always canonicalize the v0 MultiLocation before attempting to do the proper conversion.
 Since canonicalization is not a fallible operation, we do not expect v0 MultiLocation to ever fail to be upgraded to v1.

 ### MultiAsset
-- Stronger typing to differentiate between 1 class of `MultiAsset` and several classes of `MultiAssets` is introduced.
+- Stronger typing to differentiate between a single class of `MultiAsset` and several classes of `MultiAssets` is introduced.
 As the name suggests, a `Vec<MultiAsset>` that is used on all APIs will instead be using a new type called `MultiAssets` (note the `s`).
 - All `MultiAsset` variants whose name contains "All" in it, namely `v0::MultiAsset::All`, `v0::MultiAsset::AllFungible`, `v0::MultiAsset::AllNonFungible`, `v0::MultiAsset::AllAbstractFungible`, `v0::MultiAsset::AllAbstractNonFungible`, `v0::MultiAsset::AllConcreteFungible` and `v0::MultiAsset::AllConcreteNonFungible`, will fail to be converted to v1 MultiAsset, since v1 does not contain these variants.
 - Similarly, all `MultiAsset` variants whose name contains "All" in it can be converted into a `WildMultiAsset`.
 - `v0::MultiAsset::None` is not represented at all in v1.